island-is/handbook/welcome.md

 The codebase is all [TypeScript](https://www.typescriptlang.org) and [NodeJS](https://nodejs.org/en/).
 For more info please see the [Technical Direction](technical-direction.md).

 The tool we use to manage the monorepo structure is called [NX](https://nx.dev).
+We have one set of NodeJS modules used by all code and any changes in there affect potentially multiple services.

 For the backend we use [NestJS](https://nestjs.com).
 Use the pre-packaged setup that we have and you will save us all some time.